The Best Spas In Hoi An – Helpful Hints For The Ultimate Massage

 Address: 115 Cua Dai

 It is indeed the small things that count.
 This charming little spa has heart and soul.
-They only use natural products, and no stone is left unturned when it comes to special touches.
-Enjoy a welcome tea while your feet relax on a bed of warmed mung beans.
+They only use natural products, leaving no stone unturned when it comes to special touches.
+So enjoy a welcome tea while your feet relax on a bed of warmed mung beans.
 Therapists have unique training in traditional Vietnamese practices, and also complete yoga and meditation practice before every shift.
 This is to ensure a mindful, healing transfer of energy to their recipients.
-Even the music is composed for and in sync with the rhythms of each treatment.
+In addition the music is composed for and in sync with the rhythms of each treatment.
 Ginger Spa Hoi An demonstrates real respect for the art of massage and performs treatments with intention and purpose.

 We highly recommend the Yin-Yang Therapy, a male and female, four-hand-massage, which restores balance and harmony.
 Included in this and also in the Traditional Vietnamese massage, is the Tum Hum Steam bath.
 It can also be taken as a stand-alone treatment for 100,000 to 160,000 VND (4 to 7 USD).
 This herbal infusion steam bath detoxifies the body and stimulates immunity.
 It is an age-old ritual passed down through generations in the rural parts of Vietnam.
 A shower can be taken afterwards to freshen up.

 Did We mention the Chocolate Full-Body 75-Minutes massage?
 Or the standard post-treatment, fresh-fruit cocktail? — Yum!
 Also, the 60 Minutes Head Neck and Back massage costs 490,000 VND (21 USD).

 Hidden Hint: Walk-ins are welcome, but most treatments require preparation or availability of specifically trained therapists.
 Book to avoid disappointment.

 Belle Maison Hadana Hoi An Resort & Spa